Chesire/Nekome/README.md

 # Malime
-Playground to interact with the MyAnimeList API
+The purpose of this is just as a playground to interact with the MyAnimeList API and some Kotlin tools.